With external forces likely shaping decision making, buyers might wonder should I move house now?

 The changing face of the UK property market has brought about significant changes to not only when people are moving home, but also how long they typically stay in one property.
 This is according to fascinating data just published within the English Housing Survey.

-Garrington have studied the findings and the report highlights some very interesting – and very different – stories.
-It may surprise you to know that homeowners have been in their home an average of 17.8 years.
+Garrington has studied the findings and the report highlights some very interesting – and very different – stories.
+It may surprise you to know that homeowners have been in their homes an average of 17.8 years.

 The data also shows how this number varies massively across different sectors.
 Outright owners have been in their home for 24 years on average.
 Homeowners with a mortgage have been in their home for ten years.
 And private renters just four years.